htw-inka/ocv_ar-examples/README.md

 * *ios/OcvARBasic* - basic iOS based ocv_ar showcase that uses OpenGL for display and *CvVideoCamera* for grabbing the video frames from the camera
 * *ios/OcvARBasicNativeCam* - iOS based ocv_ar showcase that uses OpenGL for display and native iOS camera APIs for grabbing the video frames.
 It makes use of the `ocv_ar::Track` class for marker tracking and smooth marker motion. **This is the most full-featured version and shows the current state best.**
+* *ios/OcvARBCocos2D* - iOS based ocv_ar showcase that uses [Cocos2D](http://www.cocos2d-swift.org/) for display and native iOS camera APIs for grabbing the video frames.
+It makes use of the `ocv_ar::Track` class for marker tracking and smooth marker motion.
+The integration into Cocos2D makes it possible to easily display sprites and effects
 * *linux-osx/basic* - basic ocv_ar example that compiles under Linux and Mac OSX